 In this example the SearchFactory figures out which indexes are needed to query this entity.
-Using the configured ReaderProvider (described in Reader strategy) on each index, it returns a compound IndexReader on top of all involved indexes.
+Using the configured ReaderProvider (described in Section 2.3, "Reader strategy") on each index, it returns a compound IndexReader on top of all involved indexes.
 Because this IndexReader is shared amongst several clients, you must adhere to the following rules:

-- Never call indexReader.close(), but always call readerProvider.closeReader(reader), using a finally block. - Don't use this IndexReader for modification operations: it's a readonly IndexReader, you would get an exception).
+- Never call indexReader.close(), but always call readerProvider.closeReader(reader), using a finally block. - Don't use this IndexReader for modification operations: it's a read-only instace, you would get an exception.